Made at 173

 Where to start with this post?
 This post was sitting in my draft folder for at least a 5 or 6 years.
 It's another one of our Legacy Projects here at House 173 wherein we tell the story of some long ago project - in this case it's about a wooden box!
 Let's get into it.

 This project happened so long ago I really have no idea what year I made it.
 What I do recall is that I was tinkering in the workshop one day in what must have been somewhere in the late 90s, early 2000s on a day off from work.
-I had some router bits out and got the thinking I really should have a place to store them.
+I had some router bits out and got to thinking I really should have a place to store them.

 It was character that got us out of bed, commitment that moved us into action, and discipline that enabled us to follow through. - Zig Ziglar